 - Apprentices in good standing receive a certificate of completion and letter of reference from CTA.

-- Providing there are not any additional arrests or convictions on the apprentice record, the apprentice is encouraged to apply for CTA vacancies.
+- Providing there are no additional arrests or convictions on the apprentice's record, the apprentice is encouraged to apply for CTA vacancies.

 Who can you call if you have questions?